-This study requires you to come to 245 Fountain Court for one day and to Magnetic Resonance Imaging and Spectroscopy Center (MRISC) for one day.
+This study requires you to come to 245 Fountain Court for three days and to Magnetic Resonance Imaging and Spectroscopy Center (MRISC) for 3 days.
 If this will be an issue, you may not want to volunteer for this study.
-For a complete description of risks from the study, refer to the Detailed Consent and/or Appendix.
+For a complete description of risks from the study, refer to the Detailed Consent.
 If you experience headaches from the TMS procedure, you can withdraw from the study without ramifications regarding your clinical care.